syncfusion-content/javascript-docs/js/Grid/Filter.md

 2. Menu
 3. Excel

+Using [`columns.filterType`](https://help.syncfusion.com/api/js/ejgrid#members:columns-filtertype "columns.filterType") property we can render the excel or menu filter dialog to the grid columns.
+It works when grid is in either menu or excel filter mode.

 And also four types of filter menu is available in all filter types, they are

 1. String